ziap/ziap.github.io/content/blog/polymorphism/index.md

 ```

 Then we need to manually implement the new method for all shapes.
 So run-time
-polymorphism sounds great on paper, but in the end we have to manually do lots
+polymorphism sounds great on paper, but in the end, we have to manually do lots
 of stuffs.
-I'm probably missing something and I'm happy to have my mind changed
+I'm probably missing something, and I'm happy to have my mind
-but as of right now I think that run-time polymorphism falls apart when you
+changed.
+But as of right now, I think that run-time polymorphism falls apart
-really think about it.
+when you really think about it.

 # The alternative

-The most obvious solution is to just read the file and process it compute the
+The most obvious solution is to just read the file, process it, and compute the
 total area immediately.
 But let's pretend that we absolutely have to store the
 data into an array first, and perform the computation on the stored array.
 Maybe we want to do something else with the array other than doing the
 computation.
-So how do we store multiple shapes in the same array without
+So, how do we store multiple shapes in the same array without
 run-time polymorphism?
-The answer is to use a data structure known as a
+The answer is to use a data structure known as a tagged
-tagged-union.
-There are `std::variant` in C++ but I think that it's more
+union.
+There are `std::variant` in C++, but I think that it's more convenient
-convenient to just literally use a tag and a union.
-In fact, this structure is
+to just literally use a tag and a union.
+In fact, this structure is so simple
-so simple that you don't even need any of C++'s features and just write it in
+that you don't even need any of C++'s features and just write it in plain C.
-plain C. The only C++ feature I use right now (other than member function) is
+The only C++ feature I use right now (other than member functions) is `enum
-`enum class` only because it is scoped and because I'm in C++ anyways.
+class` only because it is scoped and because I'm in C++ anyways.

 ```c++
 struct Shape {